-Roberto Trotta is a theoretical cosmologist in the Astrophysics Group, where he studies dark matter, dark energy and the Big Bang, and an STFC Public Engagement Fellow.
+Roberto Trotta is a theoretical cosmologist in the Astrophysics Group, where he studies dark matter, dark energy and the Big Bang.
+He is also an Academic Fellow at Imperial's Data Science Institute.

 Since Oct 2015, Roberto is the Director of Imperial's Centre for Languages, Culture and Communication.
 To contact him in this capacity, please use the following contact details: